 - My Work Due Soon

-Displays the work of the logged in user due in the next 7 days and allows the selection of another user from a drop-down menu and/or the specification of a different Due Date.
+Displays the work of the logged in user due in the next 7 days or already overdue, and allows the selection of another user from a drop-down menu and/or the specification of a different Due Date.

 - My Overdue Work